 But you can also use the Christmas sensory bag to solve simple math problems, count, write numbers, and tons of other activities!

-What You Need to Make a Sensory Bag
+What You Need to Make a Christmas Tree Sensory Bag

 - Ziploc bags (we used gallon size)

-Before you make your bag, decide what your activity will be.
+Before you make a preschool or toddler Christmas tree sensory bag, decide what your activity will be.
 We decided to make a Christmas tree design and then see if the kids could replicate it inside the bag.

 But if you want to do another math activity, like addition or subtraction, just add in as many pieces as you need, and the math symbol borrowed from a set of magnetic numbers.